Air France-KLM urges French authorities to ease airport security checks

 The airline group will publish its traffic figures on Monday.

-(Reporting by Michel Rose; Writing Maya Nikolaeva; Editing by Elaine Hardcastle)
+Reporting by Michel Rose; Writing Maya Nikolaeva; Editing by Elaine Hardcastle